 East Anglian Air Ambulance is hosting a Level 1 Pre-Hospital Point of Care Ultrasound Course (POCUS)

-Point Of Care Ultrasound (POCUS) is used by Emergency Medicine, Intensive Care, Anaesthetics and Pre-hospital specialist to add valuable information to a clinical assessment.
+Point Of Care Ultrasound (POCUS) is used by Emergency Medicine, Intensive Care, Anaesthetics and Pre-hospital Specialists to add valuable information to a clinical assessment.
 The internationally recognised acronym is a procedure clinicians carry out at the patient’s side.
 It differs from diagnostic ultrasound as it is used to inform decision-making at the scene of a medical emergency.

 This course covers the basics required for the Royal College of Emergency Medicine Core Ultrasound training to allow learners to go on and develop a portfolio of experience prior to assessments.